charlie-morn/signup-bot/README.md

 # signup-bot
 Signup bot is used to manage our clan's raid lists and is currently under very preliminary development.

-Currently the only command that can be issued with this bot is:
+Currently the only commands that can be issued with this bot are:
 ```
 +raid $Title | $Date | $Description (| $Class)
++join $Raid_id $User ($Class $Reserve)
 ```
-What this means is:
+Arguments in parentheses are optional and do not need to be included.

+## To Create a Raid:
 1) Type +raid
 2) Type your raid's title.
 Usually this will be something like "Leviathan" or "Lev>EoW>SOS" or... something descriptive.
 Now type the | character.
 It's above the enter key.
 3) Type your raid's time.
 This can be formatted however you want, we're just storing this for display purposes.
 Now type | again.